Living with HIV

-The Hivpoint offers support services for people living with an HIV infection and their close ones.
+Hivpoint offers support services for people living with HIV and their close ones.

-The support services include individual support and crisis discussions in situations where an HIV positive person, their family member, or a close one feels they need support in treating or living with the disease.
-The form of support can vary from matters related to residence permits, living arrangements, or discrimination to couple and family relations and counselling, depending on the situation.
+The support services include individual support and crisis discussions in situations where a person living with HIV, their family member, or a close one feels they need support in treating or living with the disease.
+The form of support can vary from matters related to HIV, discrimination, couple and family relations and health or sexual counselling, depending on the situation.

 • health counselling